Mirabal sisters: Aftermath

 The old house of the Mirabal family and the residence of Dedé Mirabal until her death on 1 February 2014, aged 88.

 According to historian Bernard Diederich, the sisters' assassinations "had greater effect on Dominicans than most of Trujillo's other crimes".
 The killings, he wrote, "did something to their machismo" and paved the way for Trujillo's own assassination six months later.

 However, the details of the Mirabal sisters' assassinations were "treated gingerly at the official level" until 1996, when President Joaquín Balaguer was forced to step down after more than two decades in power.
-Balaguer was Trujillo's protégé and had been the president at the time of the assassinations in 1960 (though, at the time, he "distanced himself from General Trujillo and initially carved out a more moderate political stance").
+Balaguer was Trujillo's protégé and had been president in 1960 at the time of the assassinations, despite having "distanced himself from General Trujillo and initially carved out a more moderate political stance."

-A review of the history curriculum in public schools in 1997 recognized the Mirabals as national martyrs.
+A 1997 review of the history curriculum in public schools saw the Mirabals recognised as national martyrs.
 The post-Balaguer era has seen a marked increase in homages to the Mirabal sisters, including an exhibition of their belongings at the National Museum of History and Geography in Santo Domingo.

 After the assassinations, the surviving sister, Dedé, devoted her life to the legacy of her sisters.
-She raised their six children, including Minou Tavárez Mirabal, Minerva's daughter, who has served as deputy for the National District in the lower house of the Dominican Congress since 2002 and was deputy foreign minister before that (1996–2000).
-Of Dedé's own three children, Jaime David Fernández Mirabal was the minister for environment and natural resources and a former vice president of the Dominican Republic.
-In 1992, Dedé created the Mirabal Sisters Foundation, and in 1994, she opened the Mirabal Sisters Museum in the sisters' hometown, Salcedo.
+She raised their six children, including Minou Tavárez Mirabal, Minerva's daughter, who has served as deputy for the National District in the lower house of the Dominican Congress since 2002 after a term as deputy foreign minister (1996–2000).
+Of Dedé's own three children, Jaime David Fernández Mirabal was Minister for Environment and Natural Resources and a former Vice-President.
+In 1992, Dedé established the Mirabal Sisters Foundation, and in 1994, opened the Mirabal Sisters Museum in their hometown, Salcedo.
 She published a book, Vivas en su Jardín, on 25 August 2009.
 Its English edition is announced for 25 February 2025.
 She lived in the house in Salcedo where the sisters were born until her death in 2014, aged 88.